 Pain below the buttocks muscles in the areas where they join the thighs

-If chronic pain is impacting your life, don't wait to schedule an appointment at Southwest Spine and Pain Center.
-With multiple locations across the state of Utah, the pain management specialists at Southwest Spine and Pain Center are dedicated to helping those who suffer from chronic pain live the life they want to!
-To schedule an appointment, visit our locations tab!
+If chronic pain is keeping you from doing the things you want, it's time to schedule an appointment at Southwest Spine and Pain Center.
+With multiple locations across the state of Utah, the pain management specialists at Southwest Spine and Pain Center are dedicated to helping those who suffer from chronic pain live the life they want to.
+To schedule an appointment, click here!

 The advice and information contained in this article is for educational purposes only, and is not intended to replace or counter a physician's advice or judgment.
 Please always consult your physician before taking any advice learned here or in any other educational medical material.